 Personally I'm a fan of Bruce & Walker and I've known them & used their rods for over 40 years.
 My favoured outfit for the Tay is their 16ft Norway blank in the 9/10 category & I've got their 11 weight 16ft version too for big tube fly sunk line time.
 This rod on the Tay beats all the normal stuff for fly control at distance, lifting your fly line to the salmon when the fish is running away at distance to avoid 'line drown' (aye do that with a little switch rod if you could even deliver a 'controlled' fly to a distant salmon lie in the first place!), plays a salmon magnificently, has a powerful 'through action' for Spey casting for those who've taken time to learn how to 'load' a Spey rod & can take the inevitable knocks all salmon fly rods endure if they are used frequently enough or on a professional basis.

 Other Lovely Salmon Spey Rods

 I've other rods too which are fantastic to Speycast with and Harrison's in Liverpool build a beautiful 15ft rod for me which is a great all rounder and an excellent tool for teaching proper Spey casting with.
-I've tried many salmon fly rods over the years and the nicest 15ft rod I ever used was the Daiwa Scottish built 3 piece Altmor which was a truly magnificent piece of kit which was solidly build and if you could load it properly it would effortlessly power a lovely line out as somewhere in the 'power stroke' that rod blank had an in-built turbo charger!
+I've tried many salmon fly rods over the years and the nicest 15ft rod I ever used was the older model Daiwa Scottish built 3 piece Altmor which was a truly magnificent piece of kit (designed by David Bell) which was solidly built and if you could load it properly it would effortlessly power a lovely line out as if somewhere in the 'power stroke' that rod blank had an in-built turbo charger!
 I lost most of my interest in salmon rods when the 'broom pole handled Viking sticks' and 'washing lines' appeared but looks like they won't last forever as fishing tackle 'fads' never ever do!